Ricki-BumbleDev/payment-and-carrier-icons/README.md

-# SVG eCommerce Brand Icons
+# Payment and Carrier SVG Icons

-Payment and Carrier Brand Icons / Logos in unified sizes / aspect ratios with transparent background in vector / SVG format
+Payment and Carrier Brand Icons / Logos for eCommerce in unified sizes / aspect ratios with transparent background in vector / SVG format

 ## Payment Methods